hrtywhy/hrtywhy.github.io/_posts/2025-08-16-unmasking-clickfix.markdown

 ![image.png](/images/mega77.png)

-- **Fake Meeting Pages** — Victims were sent “Google Meet” or “Microsoft Teams” invites with instructions to verify their meeting by running a code used by Kimsuky (North Korea), MuddyWater (Iran), UNK_RemoteRogue, and APT28 (Russia).
+- **Fake Meeting Pages**
+<br>Victims were sent “Google Meet” or “Microsoft Teams” invites with instructions to verify their meeting by running a code used by Kimsuky (North Korea), MuddyWater (Iran), UNK_RemoteRogue, and APT28 (Russia).

-- **Fake Browser Updates** — Malicious sites displayed “Update Required” pop-ups that copied a PowerShell one-liner to the clipboard used by SocGholish, BitRAT, Lumma Stealer, and FrigidStealer (macOS)
+- **Fake Browser Updates**
+<br>Malicious sites displayed “Update Required” pop-ups that copied a PowerShell one-liner to the clipboard used by SocGholish, BitRAT, Lumma Stealer, and FrigidStealer (macOS)

-- **Ransomware via HTA** — `.hta` payloads delivered *Epsilon Red* ransomware directly after execution.
+- **Ransomware via HTA**
+<br> ```.hta``` payloads delivered *Epsilon Red* ransomware directly after execution.

-- **Cloudflare Bot Protection** — Another variation of the ClickFix technique is Cloudflare bot protection.
+- **Cloudflare Bot Protection**
+<br>Another variation of the ClickFix technique is Cloudflare bot protection.
 Several phishing sites have been identified that imitate well-known brand sites, only to redirect users to a ClickFix page.

 ![image.png](/images/twitch.png)